 Arabilis was inspired by a couple of things.
 First of all it’s not a secret I love Stardew Valley and Harvest Moon/Story of Seasons.
 I mainly love those games because of the simple farming mechanics, growing vegetables just feels nice but in those games it takes time.
 I wanted to make something that distills that experience of growing things and make it quick and easy but harvesting should still be satisfying.

 Now here comes a random dream I had one night, I woke up at 4:00 in the morning and the base concept or Arabilis just popped in my head.
 I wrote it down in my design trello board (I keep a small trello board where I just scribble design ideas onto).
 This is an exact copy paste from that board:

 “Farmbased puzzle game.
 Grow and plant crops while the day passed (this off lumines).
 End of the day you score points based on how efficient you grew your plants.
 Seasons change the available crops and weather and disasters change the grid layout”

 Another big inspiration came from my father.
-He is an avid vegetable grower in his own garden and for me it was allways so cool to see the difference each time I came to visit.
-From barren vegetable paddies to lush greens everwhere, it was soo satisfying.
-Ofcourse the fact that these were also the best vegetables you could eat also helped.
+He is an avid vegetable grower in his own garden and for me it was always so cool to see the difference each time I came to visit.
+From barren vegetable paddies in winter times to lush greens everywhere during spring and summer.
+Offcourse the fact that these were also the best vegetables you could eat also helped.

 Two things stood out for me and my fathers garden.
 The fact you needed to plan each season and where things should grow.
 Vegetables do better when you keep them close to plants they like being close to.
 It’s called companion planting and it’s something Arabilis heavily relies on.
-Another thing that stood out was crazy big vegetables!
-If you would like these things just sit the garden without harvesting them they could sometimes grow to massive sizes.
+Another thing that stood out was how big vegetables can grow.
+If you would allow vegetables to just stay in the garden without harvesting them they could sometimes grow to massive sizes.
 I remember seeing pumpkins that two people simply could not lift!
-I knew I wanted that in the game aswell.
+I found it fascinating and wanted something similar in Arabilis.